misaka-oneesama/QtWebApp/README.md

 ## How to use

 Only `qmake` is supported right now.
-There are not plans to add CMake support yet, but that may change in the future :)
+There are no plans to add CMake support yet, but that may change in the future :)

 There are 4 components